Malama-Project/milestones/milestone1poa.md

 **2. UI/UX Design Prototypes for the Platform**:
   Carbon Sequestration Methods Information:
   The UI will include clear information on current carbon sequestration methods via a dashboard.
 Currently:

   A.IMO Creation

   B.Biochar Application

-    Information related to carbon-increasing efforts is saved in the MongoDB until approved for credit creation/and minted.
+  Information related to carbon-increasing efforts is saved in the MongoDB until approved for credit creation/and minted by a board vote.
   We are starting with IMO(indigenous Micro-organism creation) and applying biochar.
   Other methods will be added as approved by the project.

 **2b.
 Easy Signup for Farmers**
   When Farmers create an account with our app: